SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - DA Factory floor as gloomy after family is seperated-->

 ### Bottles Contain Emotions
+=> BH Cans of paint paints the funeral church sky

-Immediatly, Fear was handed to Estha bottled in Two Bottles:
+Fear was handed to Estha bottled in Two Bottles:

 BE abuse as balance between bottle and um... that other thing.
 Which is also a bottle.
 Think about it a little bit harder.

 - CJ first, bubbled cold drink as fear. (maybe the other (sickly sweet) quote?)
 - Of half-cooked eggwhites — of deformed love. => CC abuser having given Estha eggs as a product of love.

 ### Bottled Emotions are Handled to Little Gain
 Items, once bottled up, are frequently handled by characters overprotective of the bottled emotions in order to gain often minimal results.